Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is joint production?

-Joint production is a manufacturing process in which at least one other product is inevitably created during production in addition to the main product.
-Inevitably means for reasons of the laws of nature or for technical reasons.
-All products resulting from co-production are referred to as co-products.
+Joint production is a manufacturing process in which, alongside the main product, at least one additional product inevitably arises.
+Inevitably here means for reasons of natural laws or technical conditions.
+All products resulting from joint production are referred to as joint products.

 In this article: